-Our Chicago criminal defense attorneys have more than 30 years of combined legal experience and have successfully handled complex criminal matters for clients just like you.
+Our criminal defense attorneys in Chicago have more than 30 years of combined legal experience and have successfully handled complex criminal matters for clients just like you.
 We know what is at stake and will aggressively fight to get the best possible outcome in your case.
 Call us today to schedule a free consultation and find out more about how we can help you.

 What is Indecent Exposure?

 In Chicago, it is a crime to have sex and/or expose your genitals in public.
 If you do either of these things you can be arrested for indecent exposure.
 In order to get a conviction for indecent exposure, as defined in 720 ILCS 5/11-30, prosecutors must prove that you:

 - Were at least 17 years old at the time of the act,

 - Engaged in an act of sexual penetration or sexual conduct, or

 - Exposed your genitals with the intent to arouse or satisfy a sexual desire.